elunna/nerfhack-changelog/README.md

 * **Items that are 'lost'** from the players inventory will no longer be un-identified.
 * Items that grant **steadfastness** will do so even if the hero is flying or levitating.
 * Levels of erosion on an object can affect its price (Evil).
-* orcish equipment is usually generates rusty and/or corroded
+* orcish equipment usually generates rusty and/or corroded
 * dwarven items frequently spawn as fixed.
+* Towels cannot be worn.
+Blindfolds now must be relied upon for blinding.

 ### Price Identification Nerf
 This change destroys price identification and aligns most potions, scrolls, wands, and rings to the same price (SLEX).